 (1) Trade and notes receivables includes accrued revenue, adjusted for the probability of collection, related to our lease-to-own agreements of \$28.7 million and \$44.8 million at December 31, 2022 and 2021.
-(2) Lease receivables are accrued on a net basis, adjusted for the probability of collection based on our assessment of historical collection rates, as described above.
-Therefore, we do not maintain a separate allowance for doubtful accounts related to our lease receivables.

 We have established an allowance for doubtful accounts for our installment notes receivable.
 Our policy for determining the allowance is primarily based on historical loss experience, as well as the results of management's review and analysis of the payment and collection of the installment notes receivable within the previous year.
 We believe our allowance is adequate to absorb all expected losses.
 Our policy is to charge off installment notes receivable that are 120 days or more past due.
 Charge-offs are applied as a reduction to the allowance for doubtful accounts and any recoveries of previously charged off balances are applied as an increase to the allowance for doubtful accounts.